taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 # Bugs
 DSP Volume is at 100% when first installing.
 Lower the volume before testing.

-The capture volumes block may cause temporary audio artifacts when using volume sliders rather than fixed interval volume keys.

 Presets seem to conflict so only have one installed at a time (e.g. Music or Movie).

 # Setup